Parental Relocation Attorneys Serving North Carolina and South Carolina

 I highly recommend Collins Family Law Group not only for the relationships they have within the legal community but the relationships they build with their clients.
 The entire staff is compassionate and cares about the clients keeping their best interests at heart.
 They are very knowledgeable in Family Law and will answer any questions or concerns you may have.

-Why Choose Our Parental Relocation Lawyers in NC/SC?
+Why Choose Our Parental Relocation Lawyers?

 - We protect mothers and fathers’ rights equally.